Symmetry Fractionalization, Defects, and Gauging of Topological Phases: -Crossed Modularity

 An important property of a topological phase of matter is the ground state degeneracy when the system inhabits manifolds with different topologies.
 For a $2+1$ dimensional topological phase, the ground state degeneracy will depend on the genus $g$ of the surface inhabited by the system and the topological charge values of the quasiparticles (and boundaries) of the system.
 More generally, it is important that the theory describing a topological phase is well-defined and consistent for the system on arbitrary topologies.
 In other words, the topological properties of the system are described by a TQFT.
 In terms of the BTC theory, this is achieved by requiring the theory to be a modular tensor category (MTC), i.e. to have unitary $S$-matrix.
 In this case, the $S$-matrix and $T$-matrix provide a projective representation of the modular transformations for the system on the torus.
 (More general modular transformations for the system on a manifold of arbitrary topology and quasiparticle content can similarly be defined in terms of the MTC properties.)

 We wish to establish a similar notion of modularity for $G$-crossed BTCs, which allows one to relate the theory to a $G$-crossed TQFT that describes the topological phase with defects on arbitrary 2D surfaces.
-The $G$-crossed extended defect theory $\ext{C}{G}$ admits a richer set of possibilities, as defect branch lines can wrap the nontrivial cycles of surfaces with genus $g>0$, thus giving rise to ``twisted'' sectors.
+The $G$-crossed extended defect theory $\ext{C}{G}$ admits a richer set of possibilities, as defect branch lines can wrap the nontrivial cycles of surfaces with genus $g>0$, thus giving rise to ``defect sectors.''
 For $G$-crossed modularity, we will require that the set of ${\bf g}$-defect topological charges $\mathcal{C}_{\bf g}$ is finite for each ${\bf g} \in G$ (though not necessarily that $G$ is finite or even discrete).
 Some special cases of $G$-crossed modular transformations have been studied recently in \Refs{Zaletel_arxiv,HungPRB2014}.

-In this section, we will develop an understanding of the twisted sectors and their associated topological ground state degeneracies.
-We also establish the notion of $G$-crossed modularity and the corresponding modular transformations for the system when it includes twisted sectors.
+In this section, we will develop an understanding of the defect sectors and their associated topological ground state degeneracies.
+We also establish the notion of $G$-crossed modularity and the corresponding modular transformations for the system when it includes defect sectors.
 The topological ground state degeneracies of the defect sectors, together with the $G$-crossed modular transformations, can provide valuable information about the symmetry-enriched topological order.